Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Numerical simulations

 Therefore, with the region constrained formation controller \eqref{e102}, the time-varying formation tracking control of the wheeled mobile robots with region constraint are achieved.

 In what follows, the effects of control parameters $\alpha$ and $\beta$ on the formation tracking control performance are investigated.
 In order to measure the formation tracking control performance more intuitively, let $||e(t)||=\sum_{i=1}^{4}||e_i(t)||$ denote the total formation tracking control error of the whole system.
 Choose three control parameter pairs: (1) $\alpha=2, \beta=1;$ (2) $\alpha=4, \beta=1;$ (3) $\alpha=2, \beta=4$.
-The formation tracking control errors in various settings with different control parameter pairs are shown in Fig.\ref{fig_9}.
-It is clear that the formation tracking control errors converge to 0 faster with smaller $\alpha$ and larger $\beta$.
+The formation tracking control errors in various settings with different control parameter pairs are shown in Figure \ref{fig_9}.
+It is obvious that the time-varying formation tracking errors can converge to 0 faster with smaller $\alpha$ and larger $\beta$.
 Following \eqref{e25}, it can be proved that $|Re(\lambda_2)|$ is larger with smaller $\alpha$ and larger $\beta$.
 Thus, with smaller $\alpha$ and larger $\beta$, the formation tracking control errors converge to 0 faster.